ichisadashioko/shmup/readme.md

 # Shooting game

-This is a shooting game made with [enchantjs](http://enchantjs.com)
+This is a shooting game made with [enchantjs](http://enchantjs.com).

+The base code was from this [video](https://www.youtube.com/watch?v=mxZlbGEgsOQ).